All windows and doors, usually had expanded steel mesh, used for barbeque’s fitted to them in an angle iron frame.

 The reason for the inner fence and ditch was, much like todays BAR Armour on Hummers that the American’s use .. the inner fence would catch grenades and they would then roll into the ditch and explode there, causing little damage, also an RPG fired at the house would also be caught by the fence and do little damage to the main house, exploding or getting tangled in the fence maybe even before it armed.

 Within the inner fence boundary, every farmer usually had a couple of large dogs.
 The dogs were fed their largest meal in the morning instead of the evening, in order to help keep them awake at night.
-Other farmers had geese or ducks, which made excellent guard “dogs.”
-Gardens were kept deliberately trim so as to keep clear fields of view and fire etc.
+False cover is erected at the corner of each building outside of the main building

 The farm houses also had outside flood lighting erected in such a way as to blind those outside the fence, but not to interfere with the vision of those within the farmhouse.
 The flood lighting often included hardened lighting, with either basic bullet proofing or reflectors .
 If the light is placed behind sand bags ,polished stainless steel sheet reflectors were used to provide light from the lights shining vertically upwards . lights were/are the first targets and if the reflectors were shot they still worked … albeit with a few holes.

-6) All farmers and their wives were armed with an assortment of weapons, and most farmers were trained military men.
-They had at least one assault rifle, usually an FN FAL 7.62, assorted shot guns, .303 hunting rifles and so forth.
-It was also not unusual for wives to carry Uzi`s around with them, or other equivalents such as the Rhodesian Cobra/MAC 10.
-All members of the family were trained on the various weaponry available to them, including the kids – usually a .22 rifle from age 10 till 14, then a full powered 303, if younger then 10 they can bring ammo and messages from other parts of the house , stand guard and bring water and food to other defenders.
-In one famous incident a child successfully fought off the attacking terrorists after both of his parents were wounded.
-The main defensive weapons were at all times within immediate reach of the adult farmhouse occupants, and were placed next to the bed at night, some had bullet-proof vests with all they needed attached i.e magazines, medical trauma packs etc .
+All occupants were armed with weapons.
+All members of the family were trained on the various weaponry available to them, and assigned a weapon, including the children – usually a .22 rifle from age 10 -12 , then a full powered 303, if younger then 10 they can bring ammo and messages from other parts of the house , stand guard and bring water and food to other defenders.
+The main defensive weapons were at all times within immediate reach of the adult farmhouse occupants, and were placed next to the bed at night, some had bullet-proof vests with all they needed attached i.e magazines, medical trauma packs, high powdered torches etc .

-7) Some farmers used mine protected vehicles, as a favorite of terrorists was to land-mine the driveway outside the fence.
-A great deal of time was spent looking at the dirt roads for freshly dug earth points and so forth when driving around the farm.
+As it was a favourite of terrorists was to land-mine the driveway outside the fence, Some farmers used mine protected vehicles, A great deal of time was spent inspecting the dirt roads for freshly dug earth.

-8) Some farm gardens and particular points external to the fence were wired with home-made claymore like devices strategically placed in areas where attackers were likely to take cover.
+home-made claymore like devices were used extensively and strategically placed in areas where attackers were likely to take cover.
 In a few instances farmers deliberately erected “cover positions” for the terrorists to use outside the fence, which were then blown up upon attack.
 A particular favourite was a section of plastic piping filled with nails, nuts, bolts, screws and so forth the strike patterns are aimed low to strike the legs and crawling attackers.